azakhary/groundhog-engine/README.md

 SCOPES:
 -------------------
-entity{
-	values - set from engine, and also can be set from outside world - everyone can see world and it's properties
-}
-human extends entity {
+world {
-	stats - stats like exhaustion irritation e.g. memory - like values but can only be set by human itself (as private field) }
     entities {
         boxA
         boxB
         jake
         bob
+        entity{
+            values - set from engine, and also can be set from outside world - everyone can see world and it's properties }
+        human extends entity {
+            stats - stats like exhaustion irritation e.g. memory - like values but can only be set by human itself (as private field) world.
+        }
+    }
 }

 MICRO_COMMANDS:
 ----------------------